LukeMoll/yant/README.md

 ## TODO

 - [x] Use Flask's internal Jinja instead of calling Jinja explicitly
+- [ ] Add Jinja function to get context from perspective of other file (params is absolute or relative resource path)
 - [ ] More contexts:
   - [ ] Filesystem
   - [ ] URL query parameters?
 (Only needed for server side, JS can retrieve fine).